dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 physics](https://rationalwiki.org/wiki/Quantum_woo).
 If you can’t see that, you lack imagination or you do not understand Carl Jung

-There is *no smatter* contained in the above definition of the soul.
+There is *no smatter* contained in this definition of the soul.
 The language is intentional.
 The explanation is clear and if it isn’t, then you do not undestand the ideas contained therein.
 The soul exists, *definitively*.
 Whether it arises materially or supernaturally?
 That is another question entirely.
 This definition is a baseline, above which materialists are confined to operate